TeskaLabs/asab-webui/doc/datatable/datatable.md

   },
-  onSearch?: function, // function that is called in 500ms after changes has been made in search input box isLoading?: boolean, // indicator for DataTable for showing spinner, disabledAdvMode?: boolean, // prop to turn off the advanced mode, noItemsComponent?: string | React.component // custom component for displaying message when there are no items }
+  onSearch?: function, // function that is called in 500ms after changes has been made in search input box isLoading?: boolean, // indicator for DataTable for showing spinner, disableAdvMode?: boolean, // prop to turn off the advanced mode, noItemsComponent?: string | React.component // custom component for displaying message when there are no items }